zachguo/HMM-Trigram-Tagger/README.md

 ---

-## (a)Specification of Project Scope
+## (a) Specification of Project Scope

+* Two taggers are included:
+> * A trigram HMM tagger;
-In this project, two taggers would be built from scratch: One is a trigram HMM tagger.
-The other one is a baseline tagger, which is implemented to compare with the performance of trigram HMM tagger.
+> * A baseline tagger, which is implemented to compare with the performance of trigram HMM tagger.

-Besides, two ways of handling unknown words would be implemented: One is UNK method, that is, using the emission probabilities of rare words to estimate the emission probabilities of unseen words.
-The other one is MORPHO, which is a modified version of UNK.
+* Two ways of handling unknown words would be implemented:
+> * UNK method, that is, using the emission probabilities of rare words to estimate the emission probabilities of unseen words.
+> * MORPHO method, which is a modified version of UNK.
 Instead of marking all rare words as ‘UNK’, I made further subcategorization of these rare words based on certain morphological cues.
-MORPHO is actually inspired by Wen’s presentation and I found it could be easily incorporated into my tagger.

 ## (b) Description of Implementation
 ### 1. Data Preparation